slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 Actions > Thoughts
 ACTIONS change the world.
 Not beliefs.

+> *'Every new medium transforms the nature of human thought.
+In the long run, history is the story of information becoming aware of itself.' -- James Gleick*

 If you don't understand the limitations of the model, you don't understand the model.